-- Identify and develop sources of funding for program. - Compile available data from other agencies and public sources to determine safe parking locations, size and number of spaces required, and the distribution of services and resources, and other best practices. - Identify and engage local stakeholders, including service providers, to develop agreements on pilot program parameters, best practices, including incentives to improve property owner participation, and a public outreach campaign. - Adopt an enabling ordinance or resolution for the pilot program, including duration of the program, hours of operation, land use and operating conditions, and project milestones. - Inventory potential public lots and private lots, and poll property owners. - Request for Proposals to identify potential partners.
-Circulate a Request for Proposals (RFP) to seek interested service providers to operate the Safe Parking Pilot Program, then select service providers. - Throughout the pilot program collect data from service providers, and at the close prepare a closeout report.
+- Identify and develop sources of funding for program. - Compile available data from other agencies and public sources to determine safe parking locations, size and number of spaces required, and the distribution of services and resources, and other best practices. - Identify and engage local stakeholders, including service providers, to develop agreements on pilot program parameters, best practices, schedule, including incentives to improve property owner participation, and a public outreach campaign, and metrics for program evaluation. - Adopt an enabling ordinance or resolution for the pilot program, including duration of the program, hours of operation, land use and operating conditions, and project milestones. - Inventory potential public lots and private lots, and poll property owners. - Request for Proposals to identify potential partners.
+Circulate a Request for Proposals (RFP) to seek interested service providers to operate the Safe Parking Pilot Program, then select service providers. - Throughout the pilot program collect data from service providers, and at the close prepare a closeout evaluation report.
+The closeout evaluation report shall be considered by the Board of Supervisors within ninety days. - Should the pilot program be evaluated to be successful, the extension and/or expansion of the pilot program shall be considered.